 Accreditation and Recognition

-Minnesota Board of Nursing approves this program Accreditation links:
+The Minnesota Board of Nursing has approved this program since June 2011.

 The U.S. Department of Education has implemented regulations (Regulation 34 CFR 668.43 [a][v]) which requires Pine Technical and Community College associates program in Nursing to make public whether a program will fulfill educational requirements for a specific professional licensure or certification required for employment in an occupation where the institution’s curriculum meets state educational requirements for professional licensure or certification.